spcourse/python/en/installing/online/index.md

     checkpy hello

-Is everything colored green and do you see only happy smileys?
+Is everything colored green and do you only see happy smileys?
 That means you've done a-okay, and that you've met our requirements for the assignment!
 Should there still be some red smileys, no worries!
 Carefully examine your code and verify it with each of the specifications.
-And don't forget you can always send us an email if your stuck.
+And don't forget you can always send us an email if you're stuck.